-For travelers, channel managers allow them to instantly confirm a booking from third party websites – typically trusted OTAs that have special rates, and whom they feel comfortable booking with.
+For travellers, channel managers allow them to instantly confirm a booking from third party websites – typically trusted OTAs that have special rates, and whom they feel comfortable booking with.

-The channel management software should integrate with your booking engine so that there is one view of inventory and bookings at any point in time.
+The channel management software should integrate with your booking system so that there is one view of inventory and bookings at any point in time.

 Many modern hotel booking engines already have channel managers attached, but you need to make sure that it supports the booking sites you already sell through, and also that it connects you to a heap of new booking sites that reach different markets.

-It will allow you to manage the day-to-day operations of a property:
+It allows you to manage the day-to-day operations of a property, including:

 Front desk systems have advanced to the point that they integrate with booking engines and channel managers.

 Make sure the software you choose lines up with the needs of your small property, especially in terms of flexibility and cost.
-Some solutions will enforce contracts, and structure their pricing based on a percentage of commission per booking, but it is difficult to grow with such a pricing model.
+Some solutions will enforce contracts, and structure pricing based on a percentage of commission per booking.

-On the other hand, systems like Little Hotelier operate off a no contract, fixed monthly fee, which makes it easier for you to budget your expenses.
+Conversely, systems like Little Hotelier operate off a no-contract, fixed monthly fee, which makes it easier for you to budget your expenses.

-Make sure you take a free trial of each of the systems you look at – they are standard in the industry.
-If no free trial is available, at least request a demonstration of the product.
-You want to play around with it to make sure that it is truly the easiest and most comprehensive solution for your small property.
+It’s also a good idea to do a free trial of each of the systems you’re considering.
+You want to play around with it to make sure that it is truly the easiest and most comprehensive solution for your property.